T0mmykn1fe/iPadMeetingRoomMagic/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History
+* 0.2.4 - Fix bug when handling errors during a Booking.
+* 0.2.3 - Better styling of the UI.
+Switch 'X' to 'Back' link
 * 0.2.2 - Better datasource logging.
 Fix bug where timeout when loading events for the last room would cause event info to stop being updated.
 * 0.2.1 - Fix mobile Safari bug - no support for function.prototype.bind.
 * 0.2.0 - A web server pings Google, and all the client displays talk to the central server for data.